 Not too far from Killarney is Dingle—a city with a funny name and a great reputation among travelers.
 This could be the perfect place to stay if you want to relax, try some of the country’s best seafood, or take a pub crawl.
 Central Dingle is always bustling and full of life.
 In the harbor, you’ll find scenic views and maybe even catch the fishing boats bringing in their daily haul.

-Here’s a tip: you won’t find the best pubs in Dingle with a guidebook.
-It takes a local’s know-how to see the town’s quirkiest and most authentic shops, bars and restaurants.
+Here’s a tip: you won’t find the best pubs in Dingle without a guidebook.
+It takes a local’s know-how to see the town’s quirkiest and most authentic shops, bars, and restaurants.

-Located in the southwest of Ireland, the city of Cork (located in equally-amazing County Cork) is the ultimate destination for history buffs, foodies and nature-lovers alike.
-From the cuisine to the scenery, it’s an excellent place to get a taste for real, authentic Ireland (and of course, we’d recommend getting a local’s perspective to make the most of your stay).
+Located in the southwest of Ireland, the city of Cork (located in equally amazing County Cork) is the ultimate destination for history buffs, foodies and nature lovers alike.
+From the cuisine to the scenery, it’s an excellent place to get a taste of real, authentic Ireland (and of course, we’d recommend getting a local’s perspective to make the most of your stay).

 While you’re in town, check out the Cork City Gaol—a notorious historical penitentiary—or the English Market, where locals have shopped for traditional delicacies since 1788.
 Not too far away from Cork is Blarney Castle—a must-see for visitors to Ireland (and where you can kiss the famed Blarney Stone).